 - Simple, non-pipelined operation.

-- Implementation of 8-, 16-, or 32-bit slaves.
+- Implementation of 8-bit, 16-bit, or 32-bit Completers.

-- Slave stalling.
+- Stalling by the Completer.

-- Slave error response.
+- Error responses from the Completer.

-For more information, see the ARM® AMBA® APB Protocol Specification.
+For more information, see the Arm® AMBA® APB Protocol Specification.

 Some legacy debug components implement a JTAG TAP Controller to access their functionality.